Self-hosted mouse click/keydown counter thingamajig =] (OS X/Wind0ngs lol)

 statements too.
 You can see these by running the executable directly.

-You'll need to call the "hidden" binary directly: /Applications/str0kem.app/Contents/MacOS/str0kem
+You'll need to call the "hidden" binary directly from a terminal: /Applications/str0kem.app/Contents/MacOS/str0kem

 Since cmd